akhepcat/bridgeap/README.md

 IPv6 support has been identified, however it is mostly beyond the scope of bridgeap.
 That being said, if aiccu is used to provide IPv6 subnets, it should be -possible- to add support for automatically starting/restarting aiccu, fetching the subnet information, passing that into the radvd configuration and starting that daemon.
 If you're interested in this, file a feature request issue in the tracker.
+*update*  aiccu does not support passing the routed netblock information between server and client, mostly because the server doesn't have a method to support it.
+I've opened a ticket with sixxs for that.
+So, any work is effectively on hold here.